aichaos/scarecrow/docs/Configuration.md

   // (although having multiple Consoles may get messy and confusing...)
   "listeners": [
     {
-      "type": "Slack",   // Each Listener has a type "enabled": false,  // Set to `true` to enable this listener on start-up "settings": {      // Listener-specific configuration
+      "id": "Slackbot1", // Each listener needs a unique ID "type": "Slack",   // Each Listener has a type "enabled": false,  // Set to `true` to enable this listener on start-up "settings": {      // Listener-specific configuration